jakoch/csgo-cli/README.md

 This console tool enables you to output informations of your CS:GO user profile and latest matches.
 You can also use the tool to upload demo sharecodes to csgostats.gg.

+## Installation

+The installation is easy.
+It's just a zipped folder containing the application.

+Download the zip file, extract it to a location of your choice and then run the app.

+- Download the lastest release of `csgo-cli-vX.Y.Z.zip` from Github: https://github.com/jakoch/csgo-cli/releases/latest
+- Extract the zip file.
+Switch to the "csgo_cli" folder.
+- Then run `csgo_cli` on the command-line interface or just run `update.bat` to upload your recent matches.

 ## Requirements

 - Windows